Jaq-Innovates/LoanPaymentCalculator/README.md

 Total interest paid
 This program is ideal for quick loan calculations and can be extended for various use cases in personal finance or as a learning tool for understanding loan amortization.

-This description provides a clear purpose of the program and highlights its features and functionality.